cvat-ai/datumaro/site/content/en/docs/formats/yolo8.md

 ### Example 2.
 Create a custom dataset in YOLO8 Oriented Bounding Box format

+Orientation of bounding boxes is controlled through `rotation` attribute of `Bbox` annotation.
+Its value is a counter-clockwise angle in degrees.

 ```python
 import numpy as np
 import datumaro as dm